 - Local hard drives

 - USB cards and drives

 - Network shares (SMB)

 The message will not be displayed if the Do not show messages and dialogs while processing (silent mode) check box is selected in the Error handling settings.

-This option cannot be enabled for FTP servers and CD/DVD drives.
+This option cannot be enabled for CD/DVD drives.